PORTFOLIO

 Background

-I came to learning design through teaching — through eight years of tutoring undergraduate English students online at UNISA, lecturing academic literacy at Pretoria, and reading first drafts at the writing centre.
+I came to learning design through teaching — through eight years of tutoring undergraduate English students online at UNISA, lecturing academic literacy at Pretoria, and helping students with the writing and constructions of their written assignments at the writing centre.
 The design work is better for it.

 Today I conduct curriculum and programme design at Red & Yellow Creative School of Business in Cape Town.
 I’m interested in education as a means of building confidence and opportunity — particularly for learners for whom the room was not designed.